nopnop2002/esp-idf-parallel-tft/README.md

 ![Touch-ILI9341-2](https://user-images.githubusercontent.com/6020549/145734734-ad6fa02b-9ba7-48e3-83a6-224e3637c18a.JPG)
 ![Touch-ILI9486-2](https://user-images.githubusercontent.com/6020549/146495160-94c9c2de-9ca3-4124-afb9-5109568ab60c.JPG)

-If there is no touch for 10 seconds, it will end,
+If there is no touch for 10 seconds, it will end.

 ## How dose it works
 https://www.sparkfun.com/datasheets/LCD/HOW%20DOES%20IT%20WORK.pdf